INDIANAPOLIS - A man was arrested after his 3-month-old daughter died Wednesday morning.

 Police were called to an apartment in the 6800 block of Brendon Way Drive South around 1 a.m., officials with the Indianapolis Metropolitan Police Department said.

-The unresponsive child was taken to Community North Hospital in critical condition and was pronounced dead a short time later.
+There, officers found 9-week-old Giuliana Schafer unresponsive.
+She was taken to Community North Hospital in critical condition and was pronounced dead a short time later.

 The coroner determined the child died of blunt force trauma to the head and left leg.